Manta-Network/docs/docs/manta/Intro.md

 The Manta Network mainly consists of two protocols: the decentralized private payment protocol and the decentralized private token exchange protocol.

-**The Decentralized Privacy-Preserving Payment (DAP)** protocol is based on zk-SNARK.
+**The Decentralized Privacy-Preserving Payment (MantaPay)** protocol is based on zk-SNARK.
 It allows users to swap Polkadot and its Parachain tokens with corresponding private tokens, pay with privacy tokens, and redeem base coins from private tokens.

-**The Decentralized Privacy-Preserving Exchange (DAX)** protocol is based on AMM and zk-SNARK.
+**The Decentralized Privacy-Preserving Exchange (MantaSwap))** protocol is based on AMM and zk-SNARK.
 Users can anonymously trade private versions of tokens on the platform between each other.
 The price formation method of the decentralized private token exchange protocol is consistent with the mainstream AMM.
 The revenue model of Manta tokens is based on the rebate and redeem of swap usage fees and transaction fees.
 In the future, the team will also develop products like synthetic asset stable coins based on Manta.

 We also plan to integrate Manta products into decentralized private lending protocols.
 Decentralized private lending is a decentralized non-custodial lending platform where users can deposit anonymously and borrow private coins on the platform.
 Decentralized private synthetic asset protocols and other DeFi services are included in the future roadmap.